vinbhaskara/AdamS/README.md

 ### Algorithm

 We introduce variants of the [Adam](https://docs.pytorch.org/docs/2.8/generated/torch.optim.Adam.html) optimizer that either bias the updates along regions that conform across mini-batches or randomly *explore* unbiased in the parameter space along the variance-gradient.
 Our variants of the optimizer are shown to generalize better with improved test accuracy across multiple datasets and architectures.
-Particularly, our optimizer shines when the data is highly noisy or redundant or low-rank.
+Particularly, our optimizer shines in low-data regime and when the data is highly noisy, redundant, or missing.

 Please refer to the [paper](http://arxiv.org/abs/1905.13200) for more details.